 Copyright refers to the legal rights given to the originator of the created material.
-For example an artist has this right over his painting, to print, publish, reproduce, film etc this material over a period of years, though they may give this right to others at their discretion or by allowing others to reuse it when other people ask for the owners permission.
+For example an artist has this right over their painting, to print, publish, reproduce, film etc. this material over a period of years, though they may give this right to others at their discretion or allow others to reuse it when they ask for the owners permission.

 Remember however, that most journals ask you to hand the copyright of your writing over to them.
 This is important to take this into account if you later wish to deposit the article in an Institutional Repository.
 Consult the publisher website for more information.

 An author who publishes via an open access route will usually retain copyright.

 Though it focuses mainly on the US context this video gives a concise introduction to the concept of copyright.